 8. Sit at any beer bar and ring the bell!

 Walk down Bangla Road or any side lanes to see countless tiny bars, all looking “Same Same but Different”.
 A beer bar is a U shaped counter with colourful lights, loud music, a TV screen, a funny name you will have a hard time remembering, few friendly girls and some silly bar games to play.
 But the bell hangs at each bar is NOT a game!
 It is a way to show your happiness and generosity!
 Ring it to pay a round of drinks to everyone around the bar! (expect 1,000 baht)

-There is no lack of live bands in Patong, and you will hear them long before you see them and quality has increased a lot in recent years.
+There is no lack of live bands in Patong, and you will hear them long before you see them, and quality has increased a lot in recent years.
 There are several hot spots in Patong.
-New York Cafe and Monsoon Bar on Bangla Road, Red Hot near Jungceylon Mall, Baan Laimai Hotel on the beach road and the excellent bands of Hard Rock Cafe.
-Entrance is free, but you need to order a drink.
-Read more
+New York Cafe and Monsoon Bar on Bangla Road, Red Hot near Jungceylon Mall, Baan Laimai Hotel on the beach road, and Hard Rock Cafe’s excellent bands.
+The entrance is free, but you need to order a drink.